Martinomagnifico/reveal.js-internation/README.md

 ### JavaScript

-The Internation plugin has been written for Reveal.js version 4.
-Internation also works in setups with multiple Reveal instances.

 There are two JavaScript files for Internation, a regular one, `internation.js`, and a module one, `internation.esm.js`.
 You only need one of them:

 #### Regular

 If you're not using ES modules, for example, to be able to run your presentation from the filesystem, you can add it like this:

 ```html